Task force says nursing homes need more aid. Critics say industry should step up.

 However one member of the panel differed with Verma’s assessment in a Tweet.

+Another member, Jeannee Parker Martin, head of LeadingAge California, the trade group for non-profit nursing homes, also pushed back.

+“COVID-19 has exposed many flaws in our nation’s approach to caring for older adults, including longstanding chronic underfunding, a lack of access to staff and training, and more recently a poorly coordinated response and distribution of PPE, testing and resources needed to protect vulnerable older adults," she said.
+"While the administration has responded with some effort, there is much more to be done to improve the quality and care for the 1.2 million residents in more than 15,000 nursing homes across the country.”

+But patient advocates were quick to criticize the 186-page report, made public Wednesday, for its failure to mention accountability on the part of nursing homes.
 The panel, which met a half dozen times in closed sessions over the summer, had 25 members, with nursing home representatives and their allies heavily represented.
-Its 186-page report, made public late Wednesday afternoon, drew quick criticism from patient advocates for its failure to mention accountability on the part of nursing homes.

-One member, Eric Carlson, of a California group called Justice in Aging, declined to endorse the report.
+One member, Eric Carlson, of an organization called Justice in Aging, declined to endorse the report.

 “There needs to be some responsibility,” he said.
 “You need facilities that are accountable and to make good use of the money they are getting.”